emmm114/Data-Analysis-for-Automotive-Industry/README.md

 Other requirements are mentioned in the requirements.txt file

 # **Instructions to run the web application on local machine**
-* Ensure that all requiremnets are met and the jupyter notebook is downloaded on your local machine.
+* Ensure that all requiremnets are met and the jupyter notebook and Voilà is downloaded on your local machine.
 * Go to the directory where the files are stored and use the following command in the command prompt: Voila project_back_end_code.ipynb

 ![](images/voila%20code.png)